-With the return of The Great British Bake Off it's time to stock up your kitchen with flour, eggs and of course the best baking gadgets.
+With the end of The Great British Bake Off as we know it, it's time to stock up your kitchen with flour, eggs and of course the best baking gadgets.

 If you want to avoid soggy bottoms and mimic your favourite star bakers then you're going to need all the advantages you can get.
 So take a look at our list of the best baking items around; from super precise scales to the latest in high-tech kitchen design, we've rounded up the best items to help your baking.

 - The best stand mixers available to humanity

 1. KitchenAid 4.8L Artisan Stand Mixer

 KitchenAid's Stand Mixer really does set the bar when it comes to mixing ingredients.

 The 300-watt Artisan is available in a massive range of colours and comes with a 4.8-litre stainless steel bowl, balloon whisk, dough hook and flat beater for heavier mixes.

 It's incredibly simple to use, with a 10-speed slider and lever lock system.
 Few modern mixers match this retro beauty for style or blending efficiency.